 Chives’ purple flowers taste like mild onion and can be used in many ways in savory dishes.

-You can add the pretty herb flowers to salads for a pop of color and a mild onion flavor.
+Add the pretty herb flowers to salads for a pop of color and a mild onion flavor.
 The purple blooms make an excellent garnish for everything to egg, pasta, and meat dishes.

 Flowers you Should Never Eat: